packagex-io/bubbles-react-native/README.md

 ## Getting Started

 This projecty was developed on Windows and tested on Android.
-Prerequisite are to have React Native installed and an emulator setup.
+Prerequisites are to have React Native installed and an emulator setup.

 - Run `npm i` to install all the dependencies
 - To preview all the components using Storybook, run storybook with `npm run storybook`